Applied-Materials-Technology/dalmatian-trainer/stereo_dic_lab.md

 **Specimen Preparation**:
 1. Surface Preparation - Ensure the surface of the specimen is clean and dry.
 2. Speckle Pattern Application - Apply a high-contrast, random speckle pattern to the surface of the specimen.
+3. **QU**: What are some of the different speckling methods?
+Give examples of controlled and uncontrolled methods of generating a speckle pattern.

 **Cross Correlation Check**: